NullArray/PyCat/README.md

 # PyCat
 Python Net Tool

 Pycat is a python replacement tool for netcat.
 That automatically scans for hosts that are up on the local network.
-Simply run PyCat.py to automatically start scanning the network.
+Simply run PyCat.py without arguments to automatically start scanning the network.
 CTRL+C will interrupt scanning and display the options for interacting with hosts that are up.
 The options are as follows.

 ```
 PyCat.py -h --help